koushikrajd2011-rgb/Zeno-Bot/README.md

 # 🚀 Zeno Bot

-Zeno Bot is a Slack-based assistant built for the NASA STARDANCE × Hack Club program.
+Zeno Bot is a Slack-based assistant.
 It uses Node.js and Slack Bolt to bring real-time API responses directly into Slack using slash commands.

 The project focuses on API integration, automation, and building interactive tools that connect external data sources to Slack.